IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: IRJIT Methodology

-IRJIT can be integrated into git through a commit hook~\cite{hooks}, or a pull request bot, which is triggered when a developer initiates a code commit.
-Before this new commit reaches the project central repository, IRJIT will analyze the source code modified by the developer and compare it against past changes in the project's version control system.
-If the new commit matches a past buggy commit, the developer is prompted to inspect their code.
-In this way, IRJIT can prevent the bugs from reaching the main branch.
+IRJIT can be integrated into git either through a commit hook~\cite{hooks} or a pull request bot.
+As soon as a developer pushes a new commit, IRJIT analyzes the new source code changes and compares them against past changes in the project's version control system.
+The developer is alerted if IRJIT predicts the new commit as buggy.
+This way, IRJIT can ensure that bugs are identified and resolved before the changes reach the main branch of the project repository.
 Figure~\ref{fig:methodology} shows the backend design of IRJIT framework.
-IRJIT extracts past buggy and clean commits (Section~\ref{sec:2a}) of a project and their associated source code changes (Section~\ref{sec:2b}).
-The source code changes are stored into an inverted index for querying (Section~\ref{sec:2c}).
-For each newly intercepted commit, IRJIT queries the index to identify matches of the newly committed change, and determine if the new changes are similar to past buggy changes.
-If a newly committed change matches a known buggy change in the indexed corpora, it is flagged as risky (Section~\ref{sec:2d}).
-Lastly, for each buggy change, IRJIT ranks source code lines that are part of the change according to their riskiness (Section~\ref{sec:2e}).
+IRJIT extracts past project commits (Section~\ref{sec:szz}) and associated source code changes (Section~\ref{sec:diff}).
+The source code changes are stored into an inverted index for querying (Section~\ref{sec:index}).
+IRJIT intercepts new commits, queries an index for matches in the indexed corpora, and flags changes that match known buggy changes (Section~\ref{sec:classify}).
+Lastly, for each buggy change, IRJIT ranks source code lines that are part of the change according to their riskiness (Section~\ref{sec:ranklines}).